beckn/missions/docs/starter_kit/starter_kit.md

 ### Map Your Journey as per the Role Selected & Outcome Visualization

 After identifying your role and visualizing the outcomes, map out your implementation journey.
+The following chapter gives these steps based on your role.

 - **For Beckn Application Platforms (BAPs)**
 - **For Beckn Provider Platforms (BPPs)**
 - **For Network Facilitators**
-- **For Technical Service Providers (TSPs)**

-These steps will guide you through your integration process based on the role you have chosen.
+Use the next section to guide you through your integration process based on the role you have chosen.

 ## Network Participant's journey